bc110/3D-Graphics-Projecty/readme.md

-## Theame
+## Theam

-For this project the theme I choise was woodworking.
+For this project the them I choise was woodworking.